factopolis/factopolis/content/faq.md

 he is an Indonesian citizen.
 Each time one of those claims was made is an assertion.

+While all claims which make it onto Factopolis are currently, at least to some degree, false, no judgements are about themes.
+It's entirely possible to offer false evidence in support of something which is true.

 ### Who is eligible to be on Factopolis?

 Any political figure, at any level.
 Anyone from a local school board representative's spokesperson to the President.
+Pundits are alse fair game.

+Celebrities are acceptable as long as the content is political in nature.

 Note that this isn't restricted to the United States, though Factopolis itself is currently English-only.
+If you're interested in helping launch a version of the site in another language, possibly focused on another country, please contact us.

 ### Why does Factopolis contain a disproportionate quantity of Donald Trump's claims?